xingzhou/containercafe/README.md

 [![Travis Lint Status](https://travis.innovate.ibm.com/alchemy-containers/openradiant.svg?token=hs5iLEHWzyL9jLf6acy1)](https://travis.innovate.ibm.com/alchemy-containers/openradiant)
 [![License](https://img.shields.io/badge/license-Apache--2.0-blue.svg)](http://www.apache.org/licenses/LICENSE-2.0)

 OpenRadiant is a modular platform for enterprise container-native devops.
-The OpenRadiant platform can be subsetted and/or extended to create the solution you desire.
+OpenRadiant supports kubernetes and docker APIs on the same infrastructure in a multi-tenant setting.
+It provides the ability to customize your deployment options in order to select the components to deploy from among Kubernetes, Mesos, and Swarm.
+Currently it supports Flannel for networking.
+Soon other networking options will be available to select from.

 Features of the OpenRadiant platform include:
 * Kubernetes